 Italians love their legumes (aka beans).
 These Controne No-Soak Beans make for quick, healthy salads.
 With authentic Italian ingredients, from beans to extra virgin olive oil, you’ll have the perfect popular side dish for your next party!
 The featured ingredients Continue reading Summer Salad with Controne Beans and Quattrociocchi Olivastro

 Our panzanella begins with a quick toasting of bread cubes, tossed in a pan with extra virgin olive oil and salt, seasoned with Ravida Sea Salt.
 1/2 loaf day-old Ciabatta Cut Ciabatta into 1-inch cubes.
-Heat 2-3 T extra Continue reading Panzanella Highlights Summer Vegetables
+Heat 2-3 T extra virgin Continue reading Panzanella Highlights Summer Vegetables

 Sooner or later, much of the country will be inundated by a storm.
 At this time of year, snow storms and blizzards reign.
 Is your pantry ready to make the most of your time at home?
-Recently, more than Continue reading Prep Your Pantry: Blizzard Ready Foods from Italy
+Recently, more than half Continue reading Prep Your Pantry: Blizzard Ready Foods from Italy

 For a fabulously satisfying dinner, we recommend this Nero di Seppia Spaghetti with a quick tomato sauce and grilled scallops.